• Skip to primary navigation

 Xanthan gum health benefits

-There have been studies that have shown this to have some benefits to health:
+There have been studies that have shown this ingredient to have some benefits to health:

-• Satiety – It can provide a sense of increased fullness when consumed.
-This may be due to an ability to delay emptying of food from the stomach, thereby slowing digestion.
+- Satiety – It can provide a sense of increased fullness when consumed, possibly due to an ability to delay emptying of food from the stomach, thereby slowing digestion

-• Lowers blood sugar and cholesterol – When consumed in large quantities, it has been shown to lower both cholesterol and blood sugar levels.
-When it’s added to high carb dishes, it can lower the overall glycemic index of the dish.
-However, most foods contain xanthan gum in very low levels.
+- Lowers blood sugar and cholesterol – When consumed in large quantities, it has been shown to lower both cholesterol and blood sugar levels.
+When added to high carb dishes, it can lower the overall glycemic index of the dish.
+However, most foods contain just a very small quantity.

-• Prebiotic effects – It is a soluble fiber that is not digested by the body.
-However, the bacteria in our intestines feed and thrive on fiber and other compounds that we do not digest.
-It may act as a prebiotic by feeding the good ‘bugs’ and having a beneficial effect on our gut microbiome.
+- Prebiotic effects – It is a soluble fiber that is not digested by the body.
+However, the bacteria in our intestines feed and thrive on fiber and other compounds that we do not digest, so it may act as a prebiotic by feeding the good ‘bugs’ and having a beneficial effect on our gut microbiome.

 How to use xanthan gum